 Cigarette smoking can cause cancer almost anywhere in the body including cancer of the mouth and throat, esophagus, stomach, colon, rectum, liver, pancreas, voicebox (larynx), trachea, bronchus, kidney and renal pelvis, urinary bladder, and cervix.

 A stroke occurs when there is an obstruction to the blood supply to your brain.
 This causes the brain cells to die due to the reduced supply of oxygen.
 A stroke can cause disabilities such paralysis, muscle weakness, trouble speaking, memory loss, and death.
-The American Stroke Association states that stroke is the 5th leading cause of death in the United States.6
+The American Stroke Association states that stroke is the 5th leading cause of

 Smoking lowers your “good’ cholesterol (HDL), damages blood vessels, and increases the build up of the buildup of plaque (fat, cholesterol, calcium, and other substances) in blood vessels.
 It also makes your blood more sticky and prone to clotting.
 Any of these conditions can significantly increase the risk of a stroke.